 Articles must have a theoretical – conceptual basis, clearly stated objectives and research questions and/or hypotheses, and provide insights with relevance for the understanding of wildlife ecology and/or wildlife management that reach beyond the study area and study system.

 Articles published in Wildlife Biology comprise research papers (reporting the results of original research), reviews, and management papers.
-Research articles must have a theoretical –conceptual basis, clearly stated objectives and research questions, and provide insights with relevance for the understanding of wildlife ecology or the improvement of wildlife management and conservation.
+Research articles must have a theoretical–conceptual basis, clearly stated objectives and research questions, and provide insights with relevance for the understanding of wildlife ecology or the improvement of wildlife management and conservation.
 Reviews can either be narrative or quantitative and must include a methods section explaining the rationale and process of literature selection and analysis used; systematic reviews are preferred.
 Management papers promote the dissemination of information about management problems or systems, and scientific evaluations of the effects of management actions; they can have the structure of a research paper or of a review paper.
-Articles should aim for ca 40 000 characters or less including tables, figures and legends.
-However, if justified, articles may be longer than that.

 Communications are a forum for short scientific entities dealing with e.g. methodological problems or by-products of larger research projects and for promoting discussions among and between scientists and other professionals based on existing information.
 Thus new ideas, comments and criticism on earlier papers are welcome.
 Structure and style should be the same as in articles.
-Communications should not exceed 28 000 characters including tables, figures and legends.
 Analyses are included either of the literature or of the evidence reported within studies.
 Novelty, future research and analysis of gaps are strongly encouraged versus summary.
 Transparent reporting of the synthesis process is required.

 Formatting your manuscript - INITIAL SUBMISSION